 Appendix D- References are evaluated on a pass/fail basis that it is included with the submittal.
-The objective of references is to gauge the responsibility of the consultant.
-State Parks reserves the right to contact reference(s), and may contact any person, business, agency, or database system that may have information on your skills, abilities, and customer service.
+The objective of references is to gage the Responsibility of the consultant.
+State Parks reserves the right and may contact your reference and may contact any person, business, agency, or database system that may have information on your skills, abilities, and customer service.